• Skip to main content

 And here was the Proton VPN server in the United Kingdom: 17 Mbps!

-NordVPN continued delivering extremely high speeds even across the Atlantic ocean, but Proton VPN's results were truly horrible on this leg.
+NordVPN continued delivering extremely high speeds even across the Atlantic Ocean, but Proton VPN's results were truly horrible on this leg.
 17 Mbps is one of the worst results we have ever seen on our 500 Mbps fiber-optic connection.

-Speed testing the double-VPN servers
+Speed testing double-VPN servers

 One of Proton VPN's main selling points is their Secure Core servers, which they say provide protection other VPNs can't match.
 Secure Core servers are a type of double-VPN server, where the first server your data passes through is one of their Secure Core servers located in a highly-secure data center controlled by Proton VPN.